electricimp/impTest/README.md

 **impTest** uses a [pattern](#test-project-configuration) to search files with Test classes.
 The [pattern](#test-project-configuration) can be defined in the **impTest** configuration file.
-After that **impTest** looks for classes inherited from the `ImpTestCase` and treats them as test cases.
-Methods named as _test..._ are considered to be the test methods, or, simply _tests_.

 The simplest test case looks like: